cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/_index.md

 Are there more questions or concerns?
 Let me know and I will add them here.

 OK with that hopefully handled, let's get started.
 Let's put this theory to practical use.
-How does all of this help us save the world?